Is Bacterial Infection Dangerous?

 This is because some bacteria might be sensitive to a certain antibiotic, and others might not.

-In case your infection is minor, then the doctor will recommend an oral course of antibiotics.
+If your infection is minor, the doctor will recommend an oral course of antibiotics.

 Not completing your course of treatment might leave some bacteria to survive, and your infection can also come back.

-However, if your bacterial infection is serious, it must be treated in a hospital.
+However, if your bacterial infection is severe, it must be treated in a hospital.

-You must know that nowadays, you can get antibiotics online in different forms.
+You must know that you can Buy antibiotics online in different forms.

-It can be taken orally in the form of a tablet or pill, while the creams or ointments can be applied topically.
+It can be taken orally as a tablet or pill, while the creams or ointments can be applied topically.

 Prevention

-One of the best ways to prevent bacterial infections is by practicing good hygiene.
+Practising good hygiene is one of the best ways to prevent bacterial infections.

-Good hygiene means you must wash your hands and body properly and keep all personal items clean.
+Good hygiene means washing your hands and body properly and keeping all personal items clean.

-Moisturizing your skin on a regular basis is necessary because dry skin cracks, giving chance for bacteria to enter.
+Regularly moisturize your skin because dry skin cracks, allowing bacteria to enter.

-Never share your personal items like toothbrushes and drinking glasses because they transmit bacteria.
+Never share your items like toothbrushes and drinking glasses because they transmit bacteria.

-Bacteria can make you suffer from different types of infections and if left untreated, it becomes serious.
+Bacteria can make you suffer from different types of infections; if left untreated, they can become serious.

-Therefore, make an appointment with your doctor, the moment you suspect the symptoms of bacterial infections in your body.
+Therefore, make an appointment with your doctor when you suspect the symptoms of bacterial infections in your body.